 $120,000 over three years

-Project description: the project ‘Overcoming educational disadvantage through therapeutic life story work’ will address the poor educational outcomes faced by children and young people living in Out of Home Care (OOHC residential and foster care) in the Greater Geelong area.
+Project description: ‘Overcoming educational disadvantage through therapeutic life story work’ will address the poor educational outcomes faced by children and young people living in Out of Home Care (OOHC residential and foster care) in the Greater Geelong area.
 The program will be tested and evaluated in this area due to the complexity of issues faced by young people in OOHC in the region, which are among the highest recorded.